- Brand name

 Soframycin should be discarded 4 weeks after first opening.

-If your doctor or pharmacist tells you to stop using Soframycin or the medicine has passed its expiry date, ask your pharmacist what to do with any that is left over.
+If your doctor or pharmacist tells you to stop using Soframycin or the medicine has passed the expiry date, ask your pharmacist what to do with any that is left over.

 Return any unused medicine to your pharmacist.